DRAWINGS AND PERMITS

 Please review this article fully since your proper understanding of the situation will determine how you approach the situation and often determines the outcome.
 We are only offering information from our experience and do not guarantee any outcomes.

 This type of building is not something that building officials deal with regularly and you do not want their confusion to become your problem and expense if you can help it.

 MSS buildings are considered low human occupancy, temporary buildings.
 Most of our

 buildings go on agricultural land, but it is important to realize that the type of zoned land your building is going on makes a big difference.

 The designation of “temporary” is what often determines if a permit is required.
 There is a wide variation in what constitutes “temporary”.
 It is important that you clarify and understand the ruling for your municipality.
-In some municipalities, if there is anything into the ground, it is no longer temporary.
-This has lead to people building on the big concrete blocks.
+In some municipalities, if there is anything in the ground, it is no longer temporary.
+This has led to people building on the big concrete blocks.
 In other municipalities, any use of concrete nullifies the classification of temporary.
 One of the reasons, many of our buildings sit on a base beam with t-post anchors is that it reinforces the idea of temporary.

-There is also a significant variation on the threshold size of the building.
+There is also a significant variation in the threshold size of the building.
 In some jurisdictions, anything over 100 square feet, regardless of zoning, requires a permit.
 In other areas, anything under 40 square meters (approx. 640 sqft.) is a tent, as long as it meets the definition of “temporary” and does not need a permit.